metavoid/canvas_demo1--responsive-snake/README.md

 # canvas_demo_1--responsive-snake
 Responsive psychedelic snake game created with canvas API.
-Number and size of cells is adjusted to fit to any screen.
 You can change look of everything during the game and relax your mind.
+Number of cells is adjusted to fit to any screen.
+And you can play with all options in main.js to change speed of the snake and cel size.

 <--- <a href="https://metavoid.github.io/canvas_demo1--responsive-snake/"> TRY IT NOW </a> --->